Fast Facts About Coffeyville Community College

 Excellence

-• CCC’s Paramedic, Medical Assisting and Medical Lab Tech programs are accredited by third party national accrediting bodies (CAAHEP/CoAEMSP, MAERB, & NACCLS).
+• CCC’s Paramedic and Medical Assisting programs are accredited by third party national accrediting bodies (CAAHEP/CoAEMSP, & MAERB).

 • CCC’s Men’s Basketball team won the NJCAA Division I National Championship in 2021.

-• CCC’s 4x100 relay team won the NJCAA Division I National Championship in 2021.
+• CCC’s 4x100 relay team won the NJCAA Division I Indoor National Championship in 2026.

 • Former CCC sprinter, Andre De Grasse, won the 200m and finished third in the 100m at the 2021 Tokyo Olympics.
 De Grasse won the NJCAA 60m indoor and 100m outdoor National Championships while at CCC and the NCAA 100m National Championship while at the University of Southern Cal.